 What is UUID?

-UUIDs can be generated using different algorithms, including Version 1, Version 2, Version 3, Version 4, and Version 5 UUIDs.
+UUID can be generated using different algorithms, including Version 1, Version 2, Version 3, Version 4, and Version 5 UUID.
 Each version uses a different algorithm to generate a unique identifier.

-Version 2 UUIDs are similar to Version 1 UUIDs, but include additional information such as the user's ID and the user's group ID.
+Version 2 UUID are similar to Version 1 UUID, but include additional information such as the user's ID and the user's group ID.

-Version 3 UUIDs use a hashing algorithm to generate a unique identifier based on a namespace and a name.
+Version 3 UUID use a hashing algorithm to generate a unique identifier based on a namespace and a name.

-Version 4 UUIDs use a random or pseudo-random number generator to generate a unique identifier.
+Version 4 UUID use a random or pseudo-random number generator to generate a unique identifier.
 This is the most commonly used type of UUID.

-Version 5 UUIDs are similar to Version 3 UUIDs but use a different hashing algorithm.
+Version 5 UUID are similar to Version 3 UUID but use a different hashing algorithm.

 Probability of UUID duplication

-While UUIDs are designed to be unique, it is important to note that the probability of a UUID being duplicated is not zero.
-The probability of a collision occurring between two Version 4 UUIDs generated from independent systems is extremely low, with the chance of a collision being around 1 in 2 to the power of 122, or approximately 5.3 x 10^-37.
-However, the probability of a collision can increase in scenarios where a large number of UUIDs are being generated or in cases where UUIDs are being generated on the same system.
-In such cases, it may be necessary to implement additional measures to ensure the uniqueness of UUIDs, such as checking against a database or using a different UUID version.
+While UUID are designed to be unique, it is important to note that the probability of a UUID being duplicated is not zero.
+The probability of a collision occurring between two Version 4 UUID generated from independent systems is extremely low, with the chance of a collision being around 1 in 2 to the power of 122, or approximately 5.3 x 10^-37.
+However, the probability of a collision can increase in scenarios where a large number of UUID are being generated or in cases where UUID are being generated on the same system.
+In such cases, it may be necessary to implement additional measures to ensure the uniqueness of UUID, such as checking against a database or using a different UUID version.

 What is the format of a UUID?